Arfstrom Consulting

 *Mrs. Ambassador: The Life and Politics of Eugenie Anderson, Dupont (My BFF wrote it!)

-*The Library Book, Orlean (A ripped-from-the-headlines mystery, California history and part memoir.)
+*The Library Book, Orlean (A ripped-from-the-headlines mystery, California history and memoir.)

 Dreyer's English, Dreyer